-Airbus and South Korea have been strategic partners for more than 40 years, from the time when Korean Air became the first non-European carrier to order the original A300B4 jetliner.
-Since then, the country has become a key customer base for Airbus across the company’s commercial aircraft, defence, space and helicopter product lines.
+Airbus and South Korea have been strategic partners for more than 40 years, going back to 1974 when Korean Air ordered the original A300B4 widebody aircraft.
+Since then, the country has become a key customer base for the European manufacturer across the company’s commercial aircraft, defence, space and helicopter product lines.

-Thriving industrial partnerships between Airbus and several South Korean aviation companies, as well as highly successful joint-development programmes, also have set the standard for cross-border collaboration efforts.
-These have brought multiple direct benefits for the South Korean economy, and support for development of the country’s growing aerospace industry.
+Thriving industrial partnerships between Airbus and several Korean aerospace companies, as well as highly successful joint-development programmes, also have set the standard for cross-border collaboration efforts.
+These have brought multiple direct benefits for the Korean economy and support the development of the country’s growing aerospace industry.

-This carrier inked a major deal in July 2008 for 30 A350 XWB aircraft to form the backbone of its future mid-size widebody fleet.
-The airline took delivery of its initial A350-900 in April 2017, becoming the first South Korean carrier to operate this new aircraft.
-By following year, Asiana’s A350 WXB fleet consisted of six aircraft operating on long-haul routes.
+In July 2008, the airline inked a major deal for 30 A350 XWB aircraft to form the backbone of its future mid-size widebody fleet.
+Asiana received its first A350-900 in April 2017, and has received 11 of the type as of September 2020.

-KAL-ASD manufactures the Airbus-designed fuel-saving Sharklet wingtip devices for the A320neo and A330neo jetliners.
-This company, which has been an Airbus supplier since 1989, also produces fuselage skin panels and floor assemblies for the A330, and all-composite cargo doors for the A350 XWB.
+KAL-ASD, an Airbus supplier since 1989, supplies the Airbus-designed fuel-saving ‘Sharklet’ wingtip devices for the A320neo and A330neo programmes.
+It also produces fuselage skin panels and floor assemblies of the A330, as well as the A350 XWB’s composite cargo doors.

-At its facilities in Sacheon, KAI produces fuselage shells and wing-top panel assemblies for A320 Family aircraft, wing bottom panels for the A380, wing machined ribs and stringers for the A330, as well as the A350 XWB’s aluminium-lithium machined wing ribs and nose landing gear bay and doors.
+From its facilities in Sacheon, KAI produces fuselage shells and wing top panel assemblies for A320 Family, wing bottom panels for the A380, wing machined ribs and stringers for the A330, and the A350 XWB’s aluminium-lithium wing machined ribs and nose landing gear bay and doors.

-Airbus began working with Korea Aerospace Industries on the Korean Utility Helicopter (KUH) programme in 2006.
-Based on Airbus’ H225 helicopter, the 8.7-tonne Surion was delivered on cost, on time and on specification to the Korean army in December 2012.
-More than 70 helicopters had been manufactured during the six following years, including a variant for the national police agency, with the rotorcraft also defined in naval, amphibious and export variants.
+In 2006, Airbus began working with Korea Aerospace Industries (KAI) on the Korean Utility Helicopter (KUH) programme.
+Based on the H225 helicopter, the first 8.7-tonne Surion was delivered on cost, on time and on specification to the Korean army in December 2012.

 Building on this success, Airbus and KAI began working on the in-development Light Civil Helicopter/Light Armed Helicopter (LCH/LAH) programme in 2015.
-Deliveries of this 5-tonne helicopter, which will be based on the H155, are scheduled to begin in 2022.
+The LAH prototype completed its maiden flight in July 2019 and targets to enter service for the Korean army by 2023.